-The annual Notre Dame Peace Conference explores the unique perspectives, backgrounds and experiences that each person and group bring to the process of peacebuilding.
-Notre Dame invites students interested in peace-related issues to submit papers, posters, discussions, workshops, or other presentations that represent work on peace and nonviolence.
+The annual Notre Dame Peace Conference explores the unique perspectives, backgrounds and experiences each person and group brings to the peacebuilding process.
+Notre Dame invites students interested in peace-related issues to submit papers, posters, discussions, workshops, or other presentations representing peace and nonviolence work.

-The Political Round Table: Conversations That Matter is a student government chartered organization with the mission of exploring, comparing, and contrasting the opinions of the student body on important issues by opening free and equal dialogue.
+The Political Round Table: Conversations That Matter is chartered by the student government with the mission of exploring, comparing, and contrasting the opinions of the student body on important issues by opening free and equal dialogue.

-It hosts large events twice montly and regular Coffee and conversations events.
+It hosts large events twice monthly and regular coffee-and-conversations events.
 Everyone is welcome to join.
 You do not need to be a political science major.

 SLU's Department of Political Science sponsors the Epsilon Kappa Chapter of Pi Sigma Alpha, the national political science honor society.
-Membership is awarded annually to students who have completed at least 15 hours of political science classes.
-Candidates are selected strictly on the basis of outstanding achievement in political science and overall academic performance.
+Membership is awarded annually to students who have completed at least 60 credit hours toward their degree, at least 10 credit hours of political science classes with a 3.0 GPA, and are in the top third of their class (e.g., junior or senior class) by GPA.
+Candidates are selected strictly based on outstanding political science achievements and overall academic performance.

 Pi Sigma Alpha was founded in 1920 and has chapters in major American universities.
 It publishes the Pi Sigma Alpha Undergraduate Journal of Politics for outstanding student papers.